vbenjs/vue-vben-admin/docs/src/en/guide/project/standard.md

 ### Configuration

-The root Oxfmt entry file is `oxfmt.config.mjs`, and its core configuration is located in `internal/lint-configs/oxfmt-config`.
+The root Oxfmt entry file is `oxfmt.config.ts`, and its core configuration is located in `internal/lint-configs/oxfmt-config`.

 ## Oxlint